PM-Notes/How-To-Github/README.md

 ## Why GitHub?

 **GitHub** makes it simple for not only people within the same organisation to collaborate, but anyone anywhere in the world.
-Team members dont need to be on the same network to be able to collaborate.
+Team members dont need to be on the same network to be able to work on the same files.
 Changes can be created in their own branches, and merged into the master version when reviewed and approved.

 And of course we dont need to manage servers, storage, backups or the app.
 There is also a very large community, so there is a lot of inspiration and support.

-Nowadays, Git is synonymous with GitHub.
+Git is now synonymous with GitHub.

 ## Types of GitHub

 Acc Type | Differences
 ------------|---------------------------------------------
 GitHub Free | Less granular permissions and features.
-But cheap!
+But cheap :smile:
-GitHub Enterprise | More granular permissions and features, advanced tools and insights.
+GitHub Enterprise | More granular permissions and features, multiple approvers, advanced tools and insights.

 ## How to Access & Manage Git Repositories